 In connection with the license agreement with Dana-Farber, the Company entered into a collaboration agreement with TGTX, which was amended and restated in June 2019, to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies, while the Company retains the right to develop and commercialize these antibodies in solid tumors.
 Michael Weiss, Chairman of the Board of Directors of Checkpoint and Fortress' Executive Vice Chairman, Strategic Development, is also the Executive Chairman, President and Chief Executive Officer and a stockholder of TGTX.
 Under the terms of the original collaboration agreement, TGTX paid the Company \$0.5 million, representing an upfront licensing fee.
 Upon the signing of the amended and restated collaboration agreement in June 2019, TGTX paid the Company an additional \$1.0 million upfront licensing fee.
-The Company is eligible to receive substantive potential milestone payments for the anti-PD-L1 program of up to an aggregate of approximately \$28.6 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
-This is comprised of up to approximately \$9.4 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$19.2 million upon regulatory filings and first commercial sales in specified territories.
+The Company is eligible to receive substantive potential milestone payments for the anti-PD-L1 program of up to an aggregate of approximately \$27.6 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
+This is comprised of up to approximately \$8.4 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$19.2 million upon regulatory filings and first commercial sales in specified territories.
 The Company is also eligible to receive substantive potential milestone payments for the anti-GITR antibody program of up to an aggregate of approximately \$21.5 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
 This is comprised of up to approximately \$7.0 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$14.5 million upon first commercial sales in specified territories.
 In addition, the Company is eligible to receive up to an aggregate of \$60.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales for both programs, in addition to royalty payments based on a tiered low double-digit percentage of net sales.
-Following the second anniversary of the effective date of the agreement, the Company receives an annual license maintenance fee, which is creditable against milestone payments or royalties due to the Company.
+The Company also receives an annual license maintenance fee, which is creditable against future milestone payments or royalties.
 TGTX also pays the Company for its out-of-pocket costs of material used by TGTX for their development activities.
-For the years ended December 31, 2019 and 2018, the Company recognized approximately \$1.6 million and \$3.0 million, respectively, in revenue related to the collaboration agreement in the Statements of Operations.
+For the years ended December 31, 2020 and 2019, the Company recognized approximately \$1.0 million and \$1.6 million, respectively, in revenue related to the collaboration agreement in the Statements of Operations.
+The revenue for the year ended December 31, 2020 included a milestone of \$925,000 upon the 12th patient dosed in a phase 1 clinical trial for the anti-PD-L1 antibody cosibelimab during March 2020.